 5. 1 hour = 60 minutes

-6. 60 minutes divided by 13 blocks = One 2.5 ton block placed every 4.6 minutes (4.61538462 to be exact)
+6. 60 minutes divided by 13 blocks = One 2.5 ton

 (Found this rendition on a number of sites in different formats, but never with a source for credit.
 Well done, mystery person.)

 Let your mind wander around a bit on this: the support systems needed to build the pyramids might surpass, in some ways, the constructs themselves.
-And scholars wonder why us foolish, ignorant lay persons fancy outlandish theories about the lost and distant past on odd days.
-I’m not talking about supernatural or non-human forces here.
-I’m talking about the amazing weirdos we call humans.
-It gets a mind to wondering.
-Unless, of course, the ancients did have anti-gravity devices.
-The rotten slackers.
+And scholars wonder why foolish, ignorant lay persons fancy outlandish theories about the lost and distant past.
+Personally, I’m not implying supernatural or non-human forces were at work here.
+I enjoy those ideas because looking at a picture from multiple directions can sometimes yield new knowledge on the subject.
+It's a big Universe, after all.
+No, for me the suspect of choice has always been the weirdos called Humans.
+When we want to, we're truly amazing.
+That's my ultimate message here.
+We did this.
+We.
+Did.
+This.
+What else can we do?

 Be well, gentle reader.